-A new 32-items self-rating screening tools (SPro) was developed for pre-psychotic states.
+A new 32-item self-rating screening tool (SPro) was developed for prepsychotic states.
 SCL-90-R-PARA/PSYC was generated based on "Paranoid Ideation" (PARA) and "Psychoticism" (PSYC) subscales of Symptom-Checklist-90-Revised (SCL-90-R) to explore psychosis-like symptoms.
 A study examining predictive validity of SPro against SCL-90-R-PARA/PSYC on military men showed an AUC of 0.74 (95% CI 0.65 to 0.84).
-Müller M et al., 2010, level III
+19, level III

 In another study on preliminary validity of the brief version self-report Prodromal Questionnaire (PQ-B) among adolescents and young adults at two prodromal psychosis research clinics showed good validity of prodromal psychosis syndromes (AUC=0.78, 95% CI 0.70 to 0.84).
-Loewy RL et al., 2011, level III
+20, level III

-A two-stage study to screen relatives of people with schizophrenia and general individuals for sub-threshold psychosis used Screening Questionnaire (SQ) and General Health Questionnaires-12 (GHQ-12) were in the initial stage.
+A two-stage study to screen relatives of people with schizophrenia and general individuals for sub-threshold psychosis used Screening Questionnaire (SQ) and General Health Questionnaires-12 (GHQ-12) in the initial stage.
 Those who screened positive were reassessed using the Comprehensive Assessment of At-Risk Mental State in the second stage.
 Of 29% people initially screened positive by both SQ and GHQ-12, only 4% were positive after final assessment.
 These indicated that both SQ and GHQ-12 were not suitable for screening early psychosis.
-Razali SM et al., 2015, level III
+21, level III

-- More evidence is warranted before screening tools for pre-psychosis in schizophrenia can be recommended. - Prodromal phase is characterised by impairments in psychosocial functioning, odd and eccentric behaviour, poor communication and motivation, blunted or flattened affect and neglect of personal hygiene. - People with risk factors in developing schizophrenia and with prodromal symptoms may require further assessment to rule out schizophrenia; this may be repeated if indicated over time.
+- More evidence is warranted before screening tools for pre-psychosis in schizophrenia can be recommended. - Prodromal phase is characterised by impairments in psychosocial functioning, odd and eccentric behaviour, poor communication and motivation, blunted or flattened affect and neglect of personal hygiene. - People with risk factors\ in developing schizophrenia and with prodromal symptoms may require further assessment to rule out schizophrenia; this may be repeated if indicated over time.

-Refer to Subchapter 2.1
+\refer to Subchapter 2.1